Link Relevance: What it is & Why it Matters for SEO

 #1 Outreach to relevant sites

 One of the most common ways to get high quality and/or highly relevant links is through outreach.
-This involves either manual research or link building tools to manage it for you.
-The idea is to find other websites that are relevant to yours and open to linking to other domains.

 For manual research, you can search for your industry or niche keyword and variations of link solicitation keywords.
 Here are some examples: